Live entertainment and events ask a lot of an audiovisual system.

 What defines great AV for Live Events

-Infrastructure designed for show conditions
+Infrastructure built for show conditions

 Systems suited to live operation